Zay-Yar-Htay/Pizza-Sales-Analysis/README.md

 * Designed interactive visualizations to showcase key findings and trends identified during the analysis process.
 * Implemented dynamic filters and slicers to enable users to explore data from different perspectives.

-Unveiled key insights including revenue trends, peak customer hours, bestselling pizzas, and category and size analysis, facilitating informed business decisions.
+Unveiled key insights including revenue trends, peak customer hours, bestselling pizzas, and category and size analysis.
+This dashboard offers valuable insights that can assist restaurant owners, managers, and stakeholders in making decisions to optimize operations, increase revenue, and enhance customer satisfaction.

 ## Tools
 * SQL(MySQL) - Creating Database, Data Cleaning, Data Modelling and Expanding the database schema.